Sakshi Shivanand

 Sakshi Shivanand is an Indian actress, who has appeared in Telugu, Tamil, Kannada, Malayalam and Hindi films.
 Her most notable work is Aapko Pehle Bhi Kahin Dekha Hai which was directed by Anubhav Sinha and co-starred Priyanshu Chatterjee, Om Puri and Farida Jalal.
-She has also lent her voice to Cinderella in The Story of Cinderella, a popular animation television series which was telecast in India on Just Kids! on Sahara TV.
+She has also lent her voice to Cinderella in The Story of Cinderella, an animation television series telecast in India on Just Kids! on Sahara TV.

+Early life

+Shivanand was born in South Africa in a Kannadiga family.
+She once claimed that her ancestors hailed from Kakinada, though the veracity of this claim is disputed.

+Career

-Shivanand made her debut in Bollywood in 1996.
+Shivanand made her Hindi debut in 1996.
 During her early career, she starred in the Aditya Pancholi-starrer Zanjeer (1998).
-She later shot to fame within a short span of time in Tollywood.
-Her debut in Telugu was with Chiranjeevi in the film Master.
-Later, she acted opposite many top Telugu cinema heroes such as Nagarjuna in Seetharamaraju, Balakrishna in Vamsoddharakudu, Rajasekhar in Simharasi, Mahesh Babu in Yuvaraju, Abbas in Rajahamsa and opposite Mohan Babu in Yamajathakudu and Collector Garu.
+She gained fame in Telugu cinema.
+She debuted with a small role in a Telugu film named Anna Vadina in 1993 which has Krishnam Raju and Jaya Prada in the lead.
+Her breakthrough role was in 1997 with Master.
+She has acted with Nagarjuna in Seetharamaraju, Balakrishna in Vamsoddharakudu, Rajasekhar in Simharasi, Mahesh Babu in Yuvaraju, Abbas in Rajahamsa and opposite Mohan Babu in Collector Garu and Yamajathakudu.
 She performed an item song in the 2008 film Homam which was directed by J.D.
 Chakravarthy.

-She has a younger sister Shilpa Anand, who is a television actress.
+Her younger sister Shilpa Anand is also television actress.